-SECTION PAGE LIMIT DESCRIPTION Project Description 4 pages maximum Applicants are required to describe succinctly: Primary problems the proposal will solve and how the solutions will address one or more Building America core technical challenge; Overview of proposed technologies and practices, including how the proposed approach is unique and innovative; Why the proposed technologies and practices are important for the target market segments addressed; Overview of research to market strategy; Proposed target level of performance or other key success metrics for each technology and practice proposed (Applicants should provide technical data or other support to show how the proposed targets could be met); The current state-of-the-art in the relevant fields and applications, including key shortcomings, limitations, and challenges; How the proposed technologies and practices will overcome the shortcomings, limitations, and challenges in the relevant field and application;

-Addendum 10 pages The potential quantifiable impacts that the proposed project would have on the relevant fields, applications or market segments and how to measure them; Key technical risks/issues associated with the proposed project plan; and Other potential funding sources and anticipated cost share.
-Applicants may provide graphs, charts, or other data to supplement maximum their Project Description.
-Applicants are required to describe succinctly the qualifications, experience, and capabilities of the proposed Project Team, including: Whether the Principal Investigator (PI) and Project Team have the skill and expertise needed to successfully execute the project plan; Whether the Applicant has prior experience which demonstrates an ability to perform tasks of similar risk and complexity; Whether the Applicant has worked together with its teaming partners on prior projects or programs; Industry partners the Applicant plans to work with and whether third party cost share commitments have been made; and Whether the Applicant has adequate access to equipment and facilities necessary to accomplish the effort and/or clearly explain how it intends to obtain access to the necessary equipment and facilities.
+SECTION PAGE LIMIT DESCRIPTION Technology Description 2 pages maximum Applicants are required to describe succinctly: The proposed technology, including its basic operating principles and how it is unique and innovative; The proposed technology's target level of performance (Applicants should provide technical data or other support to show how the proposed target could be met); The current state-of-the-art in the relevant field and application, including key shortcomings, limitations, and challenges; How the proposed technology will overcome the shortcomings, limitations, and challenges in the relevant field and application; The potential impact that the proposed project would have on the relevant field and application; The key technical risks/issues associated with the proposed technology development plan; and The impact that EERE funding would have on the proposed project.
+Addendum 1 page maximum Applicants may provide graphs, charts, or other data to supplement their Technology Description.
+Applicants are required to describe succinctly the qualifications, experience, and capabilities of the proposed Project Team, including: Whether the Principal Investigator (PI) and Project Team have the skill and expertise needed to successfully execute the project plan; Whether the Applicant has prior experience which demonstrates an ability to perform tasks of similar risk and complexity; Whether the Applicant has worked together with its teaming partners on prior projects or programs; and Whether the Applicant has adequate access to equipment and facilities necessary to accomplish the effort and/or clearly explain how it intends to obtain access to the necessary equipment and facilities.